Information about Winster in the Derbyshire Dales

 for residents and visitors

-Some Winster buses serve Matlock's new Rail/Bus station, but not all.
+Some Winster buses serve Matlock's Rail/Bus station, but not all.
 All Winster buses call at Matlock's old bus station behind the Co-op, now shown on the timetable as "Bakewell Road".
+Beware that some services run via Churchtown (a little north of Darley Dale), while others run down Station Road in Darley Dale: to be sure of catching a Winster bus from Darley Dale, wait at the stop on the A6, opposite the Jayne Hibbard Pharmacy.

 Buses on route 172 are run by Hulleys of Baslow: see the Interactive Timetable.
 Beware that Hulleys take quite a relaxed view to timekeeping: buses can leave two or three minutes before the printed times.